How to host an engagement party

 • Fits your event size

-If you’re doing something intimate or casual, like a backyard engagement party, shorter planning windows work perfectly.
+If you’re doing something intimate or casual, such as a backyard engagement party, shorter planning windows work perfectly.

 Step 3: Set a Budget